Introduction guide to Cosmos Network. Explaining IBC, the Cosmos Hub, Tendermint BFT, Interchain Security, and more.

 In this article, we dive into Cosmos, a decentralized network of independent parallel blockchains powered by BFT consensus algorithms.

-Cosmos is an inter-chain ecosystem where blockchain can scale and interoperate with each other as opposed to the one chain rule them all strategy adopted by many protocols.
+Cosmos is an inter-chain ecosystem where blockchains can scale and interoperate with each other instead of the one-chain rule them all strategy adopted by many protocols.
 More than a simple product or blockchain, Cosmos is a whole ecosystem of tools to build inter-operable application-specific chains, among which the Cosmos Software Development Kit (SDK), Tendermint, the Inter-Blockchain Communication protocol (IBC), and Cosmos Hub are the main components.

-- Cosmos Hub: the name of one of the blockchains connected to the ecosystem, this one being built by the Cosmos team, it keeps a record of the total number of tokens in each zone.
-It is different from Cosmos Network, also called Cosmos, which designates the whole ecosystem.😊
+Cosmos Hub is the name of one of the blockchains connected to the ecosystem; this one is being built by the Cosmos team.
+It keeps a record of the total number of tokens in each zone.
+It is different from Cosmos Network, also called Cosmos, which designates the whole ecosystem.

 The vision of Cosmos is to make it easy for developers to build blockchains and break the barriers between blockchains by allowing them to transact with each other.
-The end goal is to create an Internet of Blockchains, a network of blockchains able to communicate with each other in a decentralized way.
-If you wish to know more about this, you can also check the intro guide made by the Cosmos team, which is pretty holistic.
+Cosmos aims to be the Internet of Blockchains, a network of blockchains able to communicate with each other in a decentralized way.

 Most importantly, Cosmos solves some of the key challenges that are currently present within the blockchain industry: